Aurora Vision Library is a machine vision library for C++ and .NET programmers.

 or barcode readers.

-The functions available in Adaptive Vision Library closely correspond to the filters of Adaptive Vision Studio.
+The functions available in Aurora Vision Library closely correspond to the filters of Aurora Vision Studio.
 Therefore, it is possible to prototype your algorithms quickly in a graphical environment and then translate them to C++ or .NET, or even generate the C++ code automatically.

 All types of data feature automatic memory management, errors are handled explicitly with exceptions and optional types are used for type-safe special values.
 All functions are thread-safe and use data parallelism internally, when possible.